tadhgboyle/tab/README.md

     - If repeating activity, add a column (nullable), for root activity, the ID of the original activity it is duplicating
 - Disable submit button when anything goes wrong *(Remaining: Stock, Categories)*
     - Then on the backend, if they somehow bypass the disabled submit button: on errors during order, return back with their input + quantities
-- Rework how to select items and quantities.
-Right now it is somewhat not intuitive.
-New system:
-    - **Similar to GBBC tab, click an item to add it to a list of all items.
-Click more times for more quantity**
-    - Use livewire
 - Complete inventory features
     - "Set stock" in adjust page as well as add/subtract.
     - Add product option if stock should be added back upon return or not.